MariusLuzi/MariusLuzi/README.md

 - 👋 Hi, I’m @MariusLuzi
-- 👀 I’m interested in Software Automation & Junior Backend Developer
+- 👀 I’m interested in Software Automation in Cypress with JavaScript.
-- 🌱 I’m currently Working as a Software Tester (Manual and Automation)
+- 🌱 I’m currently Working as a Software Tester (Manual and Junior Automation)
 - 📫 How to reach me by email: luzimarius8@gmail.com

 <!---